thlucas1/spotifyplus_card/README.md

 ![Project Maintenance][maintenance-shield] [![BuyMeCoffee][buymecoffee-shield]][buymecoffee]

 _Home Assistant UI card that supports features unique to the [SpotifyPlus](https://github.com/thlucas1/homeassistantcomponent_spotifyplus) custom integration._
-Extended support for the SpotifyPlus product for use in Home Assistant.
+Extended support for the Spotify Service for use in Home Assistant.

 ## Features